Skip to main content

 Heirloom Red Kuri Squash squash Feb 8 Feb 22 Transplant May 23 – Jun 2

-Heritage Rainbow Blend Carrots root_vegetable Feb 8 Feb 15 Transplant Apr 26 – May 1
+Heritage Rainbow Blend Carrots root vegetable Feb 8 Feb 15 Transplant Apr 26 – May 1

 Holiday Marbles Hot Peppers pepper Jan 25 Feb 22 Transplant May 23 – Jun 12